The internal communication playbook

 Effective, good, robust (however you want to put it) internal communications, builds a committed and high-performing workforce; one that is focused on achieving the organisations goals.
 If staff are informed and engaged then they are less likely to leave, they will be more innovative and work harder for the organisation.

 Sounds like the perfect business environment, right?
-Well in an ideal word, yes it is, but unfortunately many organisations aren’t maximising their full internal communications potential due to lack of resources, commitment and sometimes even, understanding.
+Well in an ideal word, yes it is, but unfortunately many organisations aren’t maximising their full internal communications potential due to lack of resources, commitment or even understanding.

 Now there aren’t too many times where we would like to admit our friends, the English, have got one up on us.
 But in terms of internal communications, they most certainly have.